Creative Uses for Wine Corks

 Editor's Tip: Before cutting your cork, soak it in water for at least 30 minutes.
 If the cork is too dry, it will split and crumble when you cut it.

 For a bright and functional tabletop accessory, cut wine corks into half-inch pieces and hot-glue together to form a trivet.
-Watch this short video to get the full project instructions.
+Paint with your favorite colors, and you've got bright kitchen accent!

 Wine Cork and Candle Centerpiece